-If Facebook Messenger is not friends with your phone, uninstall the app.
+If Facebook Messenger is not working on your phone, uninstall the app.
 Next, add a shortcut to the mobile site to your home screen and allow the site to send you push notifications if you want to continue receiving them, or install Metal or Tinfoil, a pair of apps that are little more than skins for the mobile site.
 Any of these options will save on internal storage space, RAM consumption and battery life.

 I can't send or receive messages